 This Little Sweetie Has Severe Autism, And Music Is A Big Help — Especially “Frozen” Duets With Daddy!A. Stout

-Portland is an adorable 3-year-old on the spectrum.
-He is nonverbal and was diagnosed with severe autism when he was 2, but he has made a whole lot of progress thanks to the power of both music and sing-a-long books.
+Portland is an adorable 3-year-old boy on the spectrum.
+He is nonverbal and was diagnosed with severe autism when he was 2 years old, but he has made a whole lot of progress thanks to the power of both music and sing-a-long books.
 His favorite right now?
 Frozen, of course!

 Listen as Portland and his father sing “Love Is An Open Door.”